-Goodwill of Tenge 43,329 million as at 31 December 2020 is attributable to cash-generating units related to subsurface use operations at JV Akbastau JSC and Karatau LLP acquired in 2018.
-The recoverable amount was determined on a value in use basis from forecast cash flows over the term of subsurface use contracts.
-Forecast cash flows are based on the approved volume of proven reserves, estimated volumes of production and sales over a life of mine plan approved by management, using a discount rate of 12.35%.
-Production volumes are consistent with those agreed with the competent authority and SRK report (Note 4) and are based on the production capacity of the cash-generating units.
-Key assumptions used in calculations include forecast prices, period direct costs and capital expenditures.
-Sales prices used in developing forecast cash flows were determined using an independent official source Ux Consulting LLC published in the fourth quarter of 2020.
-Direct costs are based on approved budgets for 2021-2025 and growth of 5.17% which approximates long-term average inflation rates.
-The estimated values in use significantly exceed the carrying amounts of the cash-generating units, including goodwill, and therefore even reasonably possible changes in key assumptions would not lead to impairment losses being recognised.
+Goodwill relates to business combinations in prior periods being Tenge 24,809 million relates to Karatau LLP and Tenge 18,520 million to JV Akbastau JSC, which independently perform subsurface use operations at the Budenovskoye mine.
+At least annually, goodwill is tested for impairment.
+The carrying value of goodwill applicable to each of these entities is allocated to their respective cash generating units and the recoverable amount was determined on a value in use basis from forecast cash flows over the term of subsurface use contracts.
+Forecast cash flows are based on the approved volume of proven reserves, estimated volumes of production and sales over a life of mine plan approved by management, using a discount rate of 11.08% in 2021 (12.35% in 2020).
+Production volumes are consistent with those agreed with the competent authority (Note 4) and are based on the production capacity of the cash-generating units.
+Key assumptions used in calculations include forecast sales prices, production costs and capital expenditures.
+Sales prices used in developing forecast cash flows were determined using an independent official source Ux Consulting LLC published in the fourth quarter of 2021.
+Production costs and capital expenditures are based on approved budgets for 2022-2026 and growth of 5.12% which approximates long-term average inflation rates.
+The estimated values in use significantly exceed the carrying amounts of the non-current assets of two cash-generating units, including goodwill, and therefore even reasonably possible changes in key assumptions would not lead to impairment losses being recognised.